-Our 3.
-CRC 1456 retreat (February 28 - March 02, 2023) was held in Kloster Drübeck and has presented the state of the relevant scientific disciplines through the different projects.
+Our SFB 1456 members could meet again for three days in Kloster Drübeck (February 28 - March 02, 2023) to present the state of the relevant scientific disciplines through the different projects.
 For the more than fifty participants it was a perfect opportunity to discuss and to intensify already established work within the projects.

 01/2023: Press release: Colour images from the shadow of a sample.
 For more details go to: "University of Göttingen - New press releases“.
 The CRC 1456 congratulates the scientists of the project C03!